helhost/Reading/README.md

 # Reading

-A simple web-app to keep track of read material in different courses
+A web-app to keep track of read material (books and articles) and assignments for coursework